MariwanJ/Design456App/README.md

 Don't forget that you need to download preemake5.exe

+# FLTK AND GLFW : Failed
+I keep this version in another branch.
+Using menu fltk dosent get updated.
+Removing the menu, it works.
+I cannot dig in to the FLTK library to fix.
+It is a rabbit hole and I don't have time for that.
+Maybe someone will take this and fix it in the future?

 # Some Ideas are comming from:
 Some of the code is inspired by TheCherno and Hazel Game Engine.